fmoessbauer/dash/doc/CI/index.md

 docker pull dashproject/ci-testing:<env>
 ```

+!!! note "Note:"
-!!!
-Note These containers can also be used as a good starting point for developing DASH applications.
+    These containers can also be used as a good starting point for developing DASH applications.

 As the containers only provide an environment but no DASH installation, a DASH repository should be mounted as shared folder.
 The following command starts an interactive container with DASH located in /opt/dash, assumed that the command is at the top level of the DASH repository.